Holy Redeemer Church, Bray

 The Church of the Holy Redeemer is a Catholic church situated on the Main Street in Bray, County Wicklow, Ireland.
-It is the largest church in Bray.
+It is included in the Record of Protected Structures maintained by Wicklow County Council.

-While its records date back to February 1792, the current church dates largely from the late 1890s with the modernist front, porch, side projections and tower added during a reconstruction in 1965.
+The church building dates largely from the late 1890s with the modernist front, porch, side projections and tower added during a reconstruction in 1965.
 A youth centre was completed behind the church in 2008 and is accessed via Herbert Road.
-This centre was opened in August 2008.

 The parish has a connection with Saint Cronan's Boys' National School amongst other local primary and secondary schools.
-The parish provides the sacraments of Communion and Confirmation to the children of the local schools.
-They also help to raise funds for their twin parish of Ikanga in Kenya.
+The parish is twinned with the parish of Ikanga in Kenya.

-Little Flower Hall

-The "Little Flower Hall" is the parish hall of the church.
-It was the home of Bray Male School between the years of 1880 and 1931.
+The parish hall of the church is known as the "Little Flower Hall".
+It was the home of Bray Male School between 1880 and 1931.